mbrt/keygen-post/post.md

 }
 ```

-And than modify the function to include an assertion:
+In there we have a symbolic variable used as input for the function to be tested.
+We can also modify it to include an assertion:

 ```C
 bool check_arg(int a) {